SPRIME01/homelab-infra/docs/testing.md

 # Testing Workflow

+This document outlines the testing strategy and workflow for the `homelab-infra` repository.
+The project employs a multi-layered testing approach to ensure the reliability and correctness of the infrastructure code and configurations.

+**Overall Testing Strategy:**

+*   **Ansible Testing:** Validating Ansible roles and playbooks using linting, syntax checks, dry-runs, and full execution checks (often via Molecule).
+*   **Pulumi Testing:** Validating Pulumi infrastructure code using TypeScript checks, unit tests, and previews.
+*   **Molecule Testing:** Role-based testing for Ansible, often using Docker containers for isolated environments, checking idempotency and configuration.
+*   **Testinfra/Pytest:** Verifying the state of the infrastructure, Kubernetes resources, services, and monitoring components after deployment or configuration.
+*   **Pre-commit Hooks:** Automated checks run before committing code (linting, formatting, quick tests).
+*   **End-to-End Tests:** Verifying the entire infrastructure integration using Pytest.

+**Workflow Steps:**
-- Local Development: Test code with pre-commit hooks and manual test runs
+- Local Development: Test code with pre-commit hooks and manual test runs using the scripts detailed below.
-- CI/CD Pipeline: Automated testing via GitHub Actions on push or pull request
+- CI/CD Pipeline: Automated testing via GitHub Actions on push or pull request.
-- Monitoring: Track test results, metrics, and logs through dashboards
+- Monitoring: Track test results, metrics, and logs through Grafana dashboards.
-- Alert: Get notified of test failures or system anomalies
+- Alerting: Get notified of test failures or system anomalies via AlertManager.

 ## 🚀 Getting Started